KellyLin1115/interview-questions-blog/src/main/resources/static/pages/java/oops.md

 ## 2. What are main concepts of OOP in Java
 There are **four** main OOP concepts in Java:

-1. Polymorphism: It refers to the ability of OOPs programming languages to differentiate between entities with the same name efficiently.
-This is done by Java with the help of the signature and declaration of these entities.
+1. **Polymorphism**: It is the ability by which, we can create functions or reference variables which behaves differently in different programmatic context.
     Polymorphism in Java are mainly of 2 types:
     * Overloading in Java
     * Overriding in Java